 Interest levels remain historically low and the general market conditions for doing business in Denmark continue to improve as the financial crisis is left behind.
-Pension funds are showing an increased interest in funding large infrastructure projects and corporations.
-The most recent example is the pension fund PKA's DKK 4.2 billion facility to finance a new construction stage of the Copenhagen district 'Carlsberg Byen'.
-Lending-based crowdfunding is rapidly increasing as an alternative source of financing.
+Pension funds are in their pursuit of a reasonable yield on investments showing an increased interest in funding large infrastructure projects and corporations including other alternative investments.
+One of the most recent examples is a new infrastructure fund with a focus on Africa launched by A.P.
+Møller Holding A/S together with a number of pension funds such as PKA, PensionDanmark, Lægernes Pension and PFA having received commitments in the total of USD 650 million and expecting the total equity commitment to reach USD 1 billion within a year.

+Lending-based crowdfunding is also rapidly increasing as an alternative source of financing.